JetBrains/kotlin-web-site/docs/topics/faq.md

 ### Can I use Kotlin for desktop development?

 Yes.
 You can use any Java UI framework such as JavaFx, Swing or other.
 In addition there are Kotlin specific frameworks such as [TornadoFX](https://github.com/edvin/tornadofx).

+And you can use also [Сompose Kotlin UI framework](https://github.com/JetBrains/compose-jb) port for macOS, Linux, Windows, components outside of the core Compose repository at https://android.googlesource.com/platform/frameworks/support.

 ### Can I use Kotlin for native development?